influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/query.md

 ### InfluxDB connection configuration

-Your {{< product-name omit=" Clustered" >}} cluster host and port should be configured in your in your `influxctl`
+Your {{< product-name omit=" Clustered" >}} cluster host and port should be configured in your `influxctl`
 [connection profile](/influxdb/cloud-dedicated/reference/cli/influxctl/#configure-connection-profiles).
-By default TLS and port 443 are used.
+Default uses TLS and port 443.
-You can also set a default database and token to use for the `query` and `write` commands in your connection profile, but these can also be passed with the command using the `--database` and `--token` flags.
+You can set a default database and token to use for the `query` and `write` commands in your connection profile or pass them with the command using the `--database` and `--token` flags.
 Command line flags override settings in the connection profile.

 ### Output format

 The `--format` option lets you print the output in other formats.
-By default, the 'table' format is used, but the 'json' format is available for programmatic parsing by other tooling.
+Default is 'table' format, but the 'json' format is available for programmatic parsing by other tooling.

 ## Usage